TritonDataCenter/sdc-vmapi/docs/index.md

 ## UpdateVm (POST /vms/:uuid?action=update)

-Similar to CreateVm, this endpoint allows udpating a VM to a new SDC Package.
+Similar to CreateVm, this endpoint allows updating a VM to a new SDC Package.
 Individual SDC Package related attributes can still be provided if one needs to override specific values. **UpdateVm is only supported for OS VMs**.
 See
 [VM Resize](#vm-resize) for more information.

 ### Updating VM to an SDC Package